Graham Annesley: Rugby league

 Annesley commenced his rugby league career with the Parramatta District Rugby League Referees Association.
 Starting as a 13-year-old referee, Annesley also undertook later administrative roles in the Association, including Secretary (1979–1980) and President (1985–1988).
 He was elected as a Life Member of the Association in 1984.

 Rising through the refereeing ranks, Annesley became a first grade referee in 1982.
 Between 1982 and 1997 he controlled 244 first-grade matches and six finals matches.
 He is ranked number 12 in the list of all-time first grade matches refereed.

-Annesley's notable representative appointments include the 1994 State of Origin and test matches between Great Britain and Australia, also in 1994.
+Annesley's representative appointments include the 1994 State of Origin, six test matches and two city-country games.

 Annesley's business career included appointments with DHL, McWilliams Wines, Totalisator Agency Board (TAB) and the Roads & Traffic Authority.
 He became a full-time sports administrator in 1995 as director of football for the NRL, promoted to chief operating officer in 2002.

 Annesley is credited with introducing the video referee system in 1996.

-Since 2019, Annesley has been the NRL head of elite football operations.

-Away from rugby league, Annesley is an Australia Day ambassador for Liverpool Shire Council.